mropert/mropert.github.io/_posts/2018-02-02-pic_pie_sanitizers.md

 Of course since we're doing native code, this means this is yet another thing to keep in mind to determine whether or not binaries can work together.
 The [documentation](https://gcc.gnu.org/onlinedocs/gcc-7.2.0/gcc/Code-Gen-Options.html#Code-Gen-Options) can be hard to process so here's a summary:
-* Position-Independent executables may only be created from PIE objects (`.o`) or PIE static libraries (`.a`)
+* Position Independent executables may be created from PIC or PIE objects (`.o`) and PIC or PIE static libraries (`.a`)
-* PIC shared libraries can be created from PIC or PIE objects or static libraries
+* PIC shared libraries can only be created from PIC objects or static libraries
-* Non-PIE executables(*) can be created from any objects or static libraries
+* Non-PIE executables<sup>1</sup> can be created from any objects or static libraries

-In practice, the most simple solution would be to build everything with `-fPIE` and be done with it.
+In practice, the most simple solution would be to build everything with `-fPIC` and be done with it.
 But this is C++, we like to brag about the fact that we only pay for what we use, so obviously a finer rule may be needed:
 * If the object is to be linked as a shared library, or a static library linked to a shared library, use `-fPIC`
 * If the object is to be linked as a position indenpendent executable, or a static library linked to a